 Fort Lewis, Washington State

 Tearing a page out of her husband’s manual on tactical doctrine, Chris Dixon took great care in deciding how and when she would inform him of her mother-in-law’s proposal and her decision.
-Having no wish to engage in a protracted row with Nathan the previous evening that would upset the children, she waited until he was finishing his breakfast to broach the subject with him.
+Having no wish to engage in a protracted row with Nathan the previous evening that might have upset the children, she waited until he was finishing his breakfast to broach the subject.
 “Your mother called yesterday,” she informed him in an offhanded manner as she was feeding the twins.

 It was not so much what she said that caused Nathan to glance up at her from the bowl of oatmeal before him.
 It was her tone of voice, one that put him on notice something he wasn’t going to much care for was coming his way.
 “Oh?
 And what did she have to say?” he asked warily, well aware his stepmother would not take the time out of a busy news day in order to chit-chat with Chris unless she had something important to discuss with her, like a gig as a stringer covering the story unfolding down in Arizona.

-“She asked how the children were doing and what we’ve been up to,” Chris replied without bothering to look over to where Nathan had laid aside his spoon and taken to eyeing her like a hawk.
+“She asked how the children were doing and what we’ve been up to,” Chris replied without bothering to look over to where Nathan had put aside his spoon and eyed her like a hawk.

-The idea of saying no before she even brought up the subject of her winging off to God-knew-where to cover a breaking news story, reminding her of responsibilities that were, in his mind, a damned more important than keeping her hand in the game by renewing her press credentials from time-to-time was dismissed out of hand.
-Like his step-mother, Chris was fond of reminding him that even within the tightknit military community they were a part of, the concept of Kinder, Küche, Kirche had no place in Twenty-first Century America.
+The idea of saying no before she even brought up the subject of her winging off to God-knows-where to cover a breaking news story, reminding her of responsibilities that were, in his mind, damned more important than keeping her hand in the game by renewing her press credentials from time-to-time was dismissed out of hand.
+Like his stepmother, Chris was fond of reminding him that even within the tightknit military community they were a part of, the concept of Kinder, Kirche, Küche had no place in Twenty-first Century America.
 He knew she had already taken into consideration how her leaving, even for a short time, would affect Wendy Marie and Little Scott.
-She was, after all, a caring and loving mother who would never think of compromising the happiness or well being of her children for selfish reasons.
-At the same time he also appreciated she was very much like his stepmother, a woman whose world encompassed more than home and hearth.
+She was, after all, a caring and loving mother who would never think of compromising the happiness or wellbeing of her children for selfish reasons.
+At the same time, he also appreciated she was very much like his stepmother, a woman whose world encompassed more than home and hearth.
 His father had warned him on many occasions it was more than foolish to hold a woman like Chris back by pointing out that while the song of a caged canary might sound sweet to the ear, he doubted if it was a happy one.

-With that thought in mind, Nathan pushed aside his unfinished bowl of oatmeal as he clasped his hands together, rested his forearms on the table before him, and leaned forward in a manner no different than that which he assumed when preparing to deal with a particularly important matter with one of his NCOs.
-“Where are you off to this time?” he asked making no effort to moderate the disappointment he felt over having to yield, for he understood, better than Chris gave him credit for what it was like to be raised by two dedicated parents whose professional responsibilities required them to drop everything at a moment’s notice and run off into harm’s way.
+With that thought in mind, Nathan pushed aside his unfinished bowl of oatmeal as he clasped his hands together, rested his forearms on the table before him, and leaned forward in a manner no different than that which he assumed when preparing to deal with a particularly important matter with any of his NCOs.
+“Where are you off to this time?” he asked, making no effort to moderate the disappointment he felt over having to yield, for he understood, better than Chris gave him credit for, what it was like to be raised by two dedicated parents whose professional responsibilities required them to drop everything at a moment’s notice and run off into harm’s way.